voteagora/agora-marketing-site/_posts/backend-engineer.md

 ## What you'll do

-We're hiring a backend-leaning fullstack engineer to work with our engineering and in driving Agora's application development strategy and implementation.
+We're hiring a backend-leaning fullstack engineer to work with our engineering and product cofounders in driving Agora's application development strategy and implementation.
 This is a technical leadership position where you will:

 - Architect and develop complex systems and foundational infrastructure components used by our engineering team
 - Manage individual projects priorities, deadlines and deliverables with your technical expertise